Marketing in cuvinte si imagini

 Răspunde

-9. Web design says
+9. Web design a zis

-7 ianuarie, 2009 at 5:59 pm
+7 ianuarie, 2009 la ora 5:59 pm

 I very much prefer the US to Romania when talking about advertising.
 We really can’t have a local Apple vs. PC commercial here in Romania.